SirRich808/StayShare/README.md

 ## Try It Out

-Visit the live app at: [Rental Comparison App](https://[your-github-username].github.io/rental-comparison-app/)
+Visit the live app at: [StayShare](https://sirrich808.github.io/StayShare/)

 ## Development